Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: Results

 Very importantly, these results point out a somewhat counter-intuitive and often overlooked characteristic of NNs: contrary to physics-based models, a good fit to the data does not necessarily imply that the quality of the model is good.
-In our case, the PiNNs and LSTMs were indeed able to fit the data well without considering the impact of heating and cooling, i.e. solely mapping external conditions to building temperatures.
+In our case, the PiNNs and LSTMs were indeed able to fit the data well without considering the impact of heating and cooling, i.e., solely mapping external conditions to building temperatures.
 One hence has to be careful when NNs are used to model physical systems and make sure the trained models do not simply find shortcuts to fit the data well without respecting the underlying physical laws.
 This calls for physically grounded architectures, such as PCNNs, for applications where the physical consistency of the model is critical.

 We suspect that LSTMs and PiNNs were able to fit the data very well without considering the impact of heating and cooling because of the specific data used in this case study.
-Firstly, windows cover the entire East facade of UMAR, rendering the building especially sensitive to solar gains and external weather conditions.
-Secondly, while different controllers have been applied during the collection period of the data set, all of them had the same objective of maintaining the building temperature in a comfortable range and hence reacted similarly to external conditions.
+First\del{ly}, windows cover the entire East facade of UMAR, rendering the building especially sensitive to solar gains and external weather conditions.
+Second\del{ly}, while different controllers have been applied during the collection period of the data set, all of them had the same objective of maintaining the building temperature in a comfortable range and hence reacted similarly to external conditions.
 Coupling these facts, it seems indeed plausible to accurately predict building temperatures solely based on external conditions and without considering heating and cooling inputs.
-This might explain why the very expressive LSTMs and PiNNs found non-physical shortcuts modeling the evolution of inside temperatures well.
+In other words, we suspect the very expressive LSTMs and PiNNs to have learned the \textit{closed-loop} response of the system instead of the expected \textit{open-loop} one, hence implicitly accounting for the influence of power inputs instead of explicitly modeling their effect.
+This might explain how they\del{why the very expressive LSTMs and PiNNs} found non-physical shortcuts modeling the evolution of inside temperatures well.
+Interestingly, the identified linear model also failed to capture any significant impact of heating and cooling, showing that it is also possible to fit this data well without accounting for these inputs but still following the underlying laws of physics (Appendix~\ref{app:visualization}).

 Interestingly, \textit{Res} did capture a much more significant impact of heating and cooling, but remains completely oblivious to the underlying physics, with cooling often resulting in higher temperatures than heating.
 This illustrates the need to also consider physical consistency when designing residual models, such as in the proposed \textit{Res-cons} architecture.
 In general, all these results hence suggest that physical consistency should always be considered when dealing with NNs for physical systems.